Enable javascript in your browser for better experience. Need to know to enable it? Go here.

 39.8% WUGM in tech roles

-Why track women and underrepresented gender minorities in tech roles, specifically?
+Why track women or gender diverse in tech roles, specifically?
 Our CTO Emeritus, Rebecca Parsons explains: "Gender diversity in tech is one of the key areas of focus for us because we passionately believe that technology must be created by diverse teams that reflect society to better serve society.
-The industry still struggles with WUGM diversity, with women and people who identify as UGM leaving the industry at higher rates.
-We’re proud of the work we’ve done championing women and under-represented gender minorities (WUGM) in tech, but we still have a long way to go."
+The industry still struggles with W/GD diversity, with women and people who identify as GD leaving the industry at higher rates.
+We’re proud of the work we’ve done championing women or gender diverse (W/GD) in tech, but we still have a long way to go."

 Global gender diversity by grade (tech roles)